On The Boards

 Earthquake Recovery in Ecuador

 In April 2016 Ecuador suffered a devastating earthquake resulting in over 600 deaths and 27,000 injured.
-In conjunction with efforts from the University of Tokyo led by Professor Akiko Okabe, the CPID will be developing disaster-recovery and community resilience initiatives toward design-build efforts in the fall of 2017.
+In conjunction with efforts from the University of Tokyo led by Professor Akiko Okabe, the CPID will be continuing disaster-recovery and community resilience initiatives toward design-build efforts that began in the summer and fall of 2017.

 Village-Making in Portland

 Following a successful initiative to activate Portland's architecture community to respond to houselessness through the design and creation of 14 "sleeping pods," the CPID has been involved in the design and planning for multiple villages.
 The design of these villages are informed by the communities that houseless partners are creating for themselves, and provide safe and dignified tiny houses with shared kitchen, bathroom, and gathering facilities.
-The CPID has worked with partners on the design and construction of the Kenton Women's Village which will be active transitional housing in June 2017.
+The CPID worked with partners on the design and construction of the Kenton Women's Village which opened in June 2017, and is currently working with Communitecture and other partners on the design of the Clackamas Veterans Village, which will open in 2018.